How to Help Endangered Species: 7 Simple Ways To Make an Impact

 See how others are fundraising for endangered species

 Take a look below at some examples of animal fundraisers highlighting how to help protect endangered species.
 The successful fundraisers below used GoFundMe, the #1 and most trusted leader in free online fundraising.
-Plus, GoFundMe’s 0% platform fee means you get to donate more of the money you raise.
+Plus, GoFundMe’s 0% platform fee for organizers means you get to donate more of the money you raise.

 As a college junior, Lisa raised over $2,000 to fund a summer internship focused on sea turtle conservation in Costa Rica.
 Lisa spent the summer working with marine biologists to build hatcheries to protect turtle eggs from predators.
 She also helped count and tag sea turtles for monitoring, and cleaned up the beach habitats.